 - 1992, released “Just Pluck It” album (no label).

 - 1993, appeared at President Clinton’s inauguration, representing the state of Tennessee.

-- Backing musicians included Richard Bailey (married to Margaret) on banjo, Brent Truitt (mandolin), Mark Howard (guitar) and Blaine Sprouse (fiddle).
+- Backing musicians included Richard Bailey (banjo), Brent Truitt (mandolin), Mark Howard (guitar) and Blaine Sprouse (fiddle).

 - Occasional Pluckers included Jimmy Mattingly (fiddle), Randy Howard (fiddle), Roy Husky, Jr. (bass), David Grier (guitar), Andrea Zonn (fiddle), Kathy Chiavola (guitar and vocals).